Persistent Data Management: Choosing the Right Docker Volume Type

 3. Tmpfs Mounts: High-Speed, Non-Persistent Storage

-tmpfs mounts store data only in the host machine's memory (RAM).
-This offers extremely fast I/O performance but ensures that the data is not persisted to disk.
+tmpfs mounts store data in memory-backed storage.
+They are fast for many temporary workloads, but the data is not persisted to disk.
 When the container stops or the host system reboots, the data is gone.

 Features and Limitations